HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/operator-migration/operator_migration_preparation.md

 !!!important

-    -   Ensure that you go through the requirements in the [HCL DX 9.5 limitations and requirements](../../systemrequirements/9.5_express/supportedsoftware.md) topic.
+    -   Ensure that you go through the requirements in the [HCL DX 9.5 limitations and requirements](/docs/get_started/system_requirements/index.md) topic.
-    -   Ensure that you have followed the preparation process in [Planning your container deployment using Helm](../../kubernetes/deployment/preparation/overview.md), and that you have already created your custom-values.yaml.
+    -   Ensure that you have followed the preparation process in [Planning your container deployment using Helm](../../container/helm_deployment/preparation/index.md), and that you have already created your custom-values.yaml.
     -   As with any migration activity, we recommend that you make backups of the data of your current environment before proceeding.
 See [Backup and recovery procedures](../operator-migration/operator_backup_and_recovery_procedures.md) for more information.
     -   In case of any errors after migration, you can fall back to your previous Operator-based environment.
 See [Migration to restore Core and DAM Operator deployment](../operator-migration/helm_fallback_migration_Operator_deployment.md) for more information.
     -   You must have the properties file you used with `dxctl` in your old Operator deployment.
 If you do not have the properties file, refer to the [`dxctl` topic](../operator-based/dxtools_dxctl.md) to extract the properties file from your existing deployment using the `getProperties` function.
-    -   Ensure to prepare any other needed infrastructure-related items \(like persistent volumes, Kubernetes load balancer configuration, etc.\) before proceeding with migration to Helm.
+    -   Ensure to prepare any other needed infrastructure-related items (like persistent volumes, Kubernetes load balancer configuration, etc.) before proceeding with migration to Helm.

 Optionally, you can perform a test deployment to make sure that all prerequisites and requirements for the Helm deployment are met.
-Follow the [installation steps](../deployment/helm_install_commands.md) and check if all the functionality of the default deployment is accessible.
+Follow the [Helm installation steps](../helm_deployment/helm_install_commands.md) and check if all the functionality of the default deployment is accessible.
 If you do not prefer to do an initial test, you can skip to start with the [Core](../operator-migration/helm_operator_core_migration.md) and [DAM](../operator-migration/operator_backup_and_recovery_procedures.md) migration immediately.

 Before migrating to Helm, you must migrate the configuration of your Operator-based deployment first.
 Follow this guidance to prepare the property mappings for your HCL DX 9.5 Operator-based deployment.
 You can reuse the values from your deployment.properties file in your new custom-values.yaml.